donburks/victoria-special-lecture-mar122018/README.md

 /employees - List of all employees

-/employees/signup - Sign up a new employee
+/employees/add - Add a new employee

 /employees/login - Login